 Once you understand the basic principles that make mousetrap-powered cars work, you can experiment with different configurations to make your car go farther or faster.
 You might try different sized wheels, a different number of wheels and different axle thicknesses.

 You can even beef up part of the drive axle and wind the initial length of your string around it to provide a lower "gear ratio" for a more spirited launch.
 Wind the rest of the string around the skinny part of the axle to get your car into "high gear."

 Shoot a video of your mousetrap-powered car and post it to YouTube, where there's a thriving community of Victor-powered vehicle builders.
 You might be inspired by other builders' designs and pick up some handy engineering tips for building your next model.

-For more information about mousetrap-powered cars and other related topics, follow the links on the next page.
+For more information about mousetrap-powered cars and other related topics, follow the links below.

 More Great Links

 - Codecooker.com.
 "How to Build a Mousetrap-Powered Car."
 (March 1, 2011) http://www.codecooker.com/howto/mousetrap/index.htm

 - Donald, Larry S. "Mouse Trap car."
 Instructables.com.
 (Feb.
 28, 2011) http://www.instructables.com/id/Mouse-Trap-car/